-Michele Bryants artwork explores ideas on belonging.
-Bryant uses plane shapes to illustrate the idea of leaving or returning to a space, but this shape will sometimes overlay a map, demonstrating that the location may journey with the traveller.
-Bryants use of maps and topography, as well as the plans of buildings and houses illustrates the influence of her surroundings on the artist.
-Symbols of travel and return, and a need for both personal space and the wider community are expressed often in Bryants work.
-Keys, with implications of inclusion and exclusion are another recurring motif in Michele's work.
+Michele Bryant’s artwork explores ideas of belonging.
+Bryant uses plane shapes to illustrate the idea of leaving or returning to a space, but this shape will sometimes overlay a map, demonstrating that the location may journey with the traveler.
+Bryant’s use of maps and topography as well as the plans of buildings and houses illustrates the influence of her surroundings.
+Symbols of travel, return and a need for both personal space and the wider community are expressed often in Bryant’s practice.
+Keys, with implications of inclusion and exclusion are another recurring motif in Michele’s work.

 Her work is represented in private and public collections here and overseas.